menu

 Another notable thing is that Port Austin is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the village experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller village.

-The percentage of people in Port Austin who are college-educated is somewhat higher than the average US community of 21.84%: 28.57% of adults in Port Austin have at least a bachelor's degree.
+The overall education level of Port Austin is somewhat higher than in the average US city of 21.84%: 28.57% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Port Austin in 2022 was $35,321, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
 This equates to an annual income of $141,284 for a family of four.
 However, Port Austin contains both very wealthy and poor people as well.